rayshader/cp2077-red-data/README.md

 >
 > ToString(opt indent: String) -> String

-You can format Json data to a `String`.
-It will format output as minified Json by default.
-You can pretty format Json with spaces and/or tabulations using `indent` argument.
+You can format JSON data to a `String`.
+It will format output as minified JSON by default.
+You can pretty format JSON with spaces and/or tabulations using `indent` argument.
 ```swift
 // ...